South Canara

-South Canara was a district of the Madras Presidency of British India, located at 13.00°N 75.40°E. It comprised the towns of Kasaragod and Udupi and adjacent villages, with the capital in Mangalore city.
-South Canara was one of the most heterogeneous areas of Madras Presidency, with Tulu, Malayalam, Kannada, Konkani, Marathi, Urdu, and Beary languages being spoken side by side.
+South Canara (South Kannada) was a district of the Madras Presidency of British Raj, located at 13.00°N 75.40°E. It comprised the towns of Kasaragod and Udupi and adjacent villages, with the administration at Mangalore city.
+South Canara was one of the most heterogeneous areas of Madras Presidency, with Tulu, Malayalam, Kannada, Konkani, Marathi, Hindustani, and Beary languages being spoken while English, Tamil and Hindustani remained the official languages.
 It was succeeded by the Tulu-speaking areas of Dakshina Kannada district, the Malayalam-speaking area of Kasaragod district and the Amindivi islands sub-division of the Laccadives, in the year 1956.

 Geography

 Mangalore was the administrative headquarters of the district.
 The district covered an area of 4021 sqmi.

 South Canara District was bordered by North Canara to north, the princely state of Mysore to east, Coorg state to southeast, Malabar District to south, and Arabian Sea to west.
 South Canara was one of the two districts on the western coast (Malabar coast) of Madras Presidency along with Malabar District (otherwise known as Malayalam District).